ccurto/n5-graphs-package/README.md

 	The calculator was last updated on September 19, 2020.

+7. Figures and Slideshows

+	all-attClasses-jan17.png are drawings of master graphs for different attractor classes.
+Black edges are mandatory, and blue edges are optional.

+	all-coreClasses-jan17.png are drawings of master graphs for different core motif classes.

+	n5_cores_4mar2022.pdf contains drawings of all n=5 core motifs.

+	n5_attECs_aug16.pdf/pptx is a slideshow of dynamic attractor equivalence classes.

+	n5_mECs_aug16.pdf/pptx is a slideshow of attractors for n=5 motif equivalence class representatives.

 Created by Carina Curto and Katherine Morrison (PIs) in collaboration with Caitlyn Parmelee, Sumita Garai, and Joshua Paik.
 August 16, 2020.
-This README file was last updated on September 19, 2020, to add a link to the graph calculator.
+This README file was updated on September 19, 2020, to add a link to the graph calculator.
+It was updated again on August 14, 2023, to describe some of the updated files and figures.